‘Martin Scorsese Presents: The Saints’ Creates A Reverent Look At Christian Heroes

 There’s quite a bit artistically reminiscent of Scorsese’s work in the drama portions of this series.
 The classic combination of sacred beauty and stylized grit and grime is ever-present.
 The series is often framed in the film like paintings of living icons reminiscent of Scorsese’s “Silence.”
 Yet the people and events never lose their lifelikeness or dirtiness, whether it’s Joan of Arc on the battlefield or Maximillian Kolbe starving to death in a concentration camp while holding a fellow prisoner (the episodes on Joan and Kolbe were the ones I was given for this review).

 The posture toward these men and women balances between celebratory and nonjudgemental.
 While Scorsese and others on his panel may doubt whether Joan of Arc actually heard from God — or may not have a traditional idea of what “hearing from God” means — the drama portions still portray the account from her vantage point (though we never hear the voices she hears).
-Similarly, the segment on Kolbe shows us his anti-semitism and trafficking in anti-Jewish conspiracy theories as a matter of regrettable fact, but shows his act of self-sacrifice as one we should ultimately revere.
+Similarly, the segment on Kolbe shows us his antisemitism and trafficking in anti-Jewish conspiracy theories as a matter of regrettable fact, but shows his act of self-sacrifice as one we should ultimately revere.

 But what the series suffers from is the weaknesses of most docudramas.
 Because they have to fit in dramatization, information and discussion, there’s not really enough time for any of them.
-Every time one starts to really get into the story being told in the drama, it would cut to Scorsese summarizing events instead of us getting to see them.
+Every time one starts to really get into the story being told in the drama, it cuts to Scorsese summarizing events instead of us getting to see them.
 At the same time, neither Scorsese’s narration nor his discussion with the panel of experts were given room to delve too deeply into the history or the controversies around these figures (something that’s harder to do in a drama).

 The weakest part of the show is the discussion portion.
 At the end of each episode, Scorsese is joined by his three panelists.
 The discussion is fairly shallow, with the panel trading pithy opinions on the saints that I and my friends could probably give.
 Phrases like “complex,” “relative’” “journey” and “spiritual” are thrown about.
-Meanwhile, unlike more extended expert panels like those done with episodes of “The Chosen,” there isn’t really room to dig into differences of interpretation in the history or beyond surface-level analysis of these saints’ legacies.
+Meanwhile, unlike with more extended expert panels like those done with episodes of “The Chosen,” there isn’t really room to dig into differences of interpretation in the history or go beyond surface-level analysis of these saints’ legacies.

 Many Christians will also likely be turned off by the uncontested modernist bias of the panel.
 At one point, one of the members says, “It was a pretty common idea in European Christianity at that time that Jesus paid a debt by going on the cross.
 ‘In Adam’s fall, we sinned all.’
 That the sin of Adam had to be canceled out by the crucifixtion of Jesus.
-That’s the kind of thinking that Kolbe would have been familiar with. … We don’t think this way so much anymore but it was really common back then.”
+That’s the kind of thinking that Kolbe would have been familiar with. … We don’t think this way so much anymore, but it was really common back then.”

 This comment goes unchallenged — even though a non-strawman version of that view is still regarded as true by at least a large plurality of Christians who regularly attend church (particularly those who watch Fox News).
 This only feeds into a vibe that the panel is not really about robust discussion around the people and events depicted, but a bunch of likeminded friends chewing the fat after watching a show.